racoles/NSLSII-CHX-data-acquisition/README.md

 param clim: sets the color limits of the current image.<br/>

 ### plot_eiger <a name="plot_eiger"></a>
-Display CHX eiger image: fullsize, cropped to user specifications, and with horizontal and vertical cuts.
-Will save the plot as a TIFF.<br/>
+Display CHX eiger image: fullsize, cropped to user specifications, and with horizontal and vertical cuts, and save the plots and images as a TIFFs. <br/>

 `def plot_eiger(uid, det='eiger4m_single_image', cmap='afmhot', clim=(0, 100), mean=False, frame_num=0, grid=False)`